ictwise/project-2/README.md

 3. Lighthouse
 *As a result of testing I added alt to images and optimised the image for the web.

 <img src="assets\images\lighthouseReport.jpg" width="600" alt="html validator first test" >

 ### Jest testing

 I did not use automated test driven development for this project but I did encorporate a simple Jest test.
 Questions are exported from questions.js imported into questions.test.js.
 A test is applied to check the length of the array is equal to the number of questions.
+There are of course many other areas where automated testing could be applied in this project.

 ### Code fixes